 The Department of Materials Science and Engineering (MSE) is a distinguished department with a long history of leadership in education and focused research.
 The Department of Metallurgical Engineering was founded in 1906 and became the Department of Materials Science and Engineering in 1992.
-There are currently 22 active faculty, including some with joint appointments in Biomedical Engineering, Chemical Engineering, Electrical and Computer Engineering, and Engineering and Public Policy.
-In addition to the faculty, the department consists of 77 Doctoral students, 30 Masters students, 122 Bachelors students, 15 staff, and 14 research associates.
+There are currently 24 active faculty, including some with joint appointments in Biomedical Engineering, Electrical and Computer Engineering, and Engineering and Public Policy.
+In addition to the faculty, the department consists of 77 Doctoral students, 30 Masters students, 122 Bachelors students, 16 staff, and 14 research associates.
 The department also houses a range of facilities for the synthesis and characterization of materials.

 MSE faculty conduct a wide range of experimental and theoretical research.
 The four areas of concentration are: Electronic Materials, Magnetic Materials, Microstructural Science, and Iron and Steelmaking Research.

 Department faculty and students are also active participants in the following centers: Center for Nano-enabled Device and Energy Technologies, Data Storage Systems Center (DSSC), and Institute for Complex Engineered Systems (ICES).